 The best courses are the most straightforward to use and you should have options that provide guidance for all learners however they feel about technology.
-You will need to use a computer, but the technology should not get in the way of the learning.
+You will need to use a PC or mobile device, but the technology should not get in the way of the learning.
 It is the training provider’s role to ensure you can access things easily and each step is well explained leaving you to focus on getting the most from the course.

 Not all Online Learning is Created Equal

-I’d strongly recommend you ask a potential provider for a demo version you can trial first-hand of the course, or see if they have YouTube videos showing how the course works.
-If they are confident in their offering they should have no problem with this.
-If you are considering training for a number of employees then I would suggest this is an essential step before making your decision.
+I’d strongly recommend you ask a potential provider for a demo version you can trial first-hand of the course or see if they have YouTube videos showing how the course works.
+If they are confident in their offering, they should have no problem with this.
+If you are considering training for several employees, then I would suggest this is an essential step before making your decision.